2sic/2sxc-docs/2sxc Docs Generator/net-code/data-sources/custom/configmask.md

 public SharePoint2019()
 {
   // Specify what out-streams this data-source provides.
-Usually just one, called "Default" Provide(GetList);
+Usually just one: "Default" Provide(GetList);

-  // Register the configurations we want as tokens, so that the values will be injected later on ConfigMask(ListNameConfigKey, $"[Settings:ListName]");
+  // Register the configurations as tokens; values will be injected later on ConfigMask(ListNameConfigKey, $"[Settings:ListName]");
   ConfigMask(SiteUrlConfigKey, $"[Settings:SiteUrl]");
   ConfigMask(UserNameConfigKey, $"[Settings:UserName]");